v-fedorov/showoff/README.md

 ### Caveats
 * Xbox users must use an underscore ( _ ) for any spaces in their gamertags.
 * As stated above, Showoff automatically looks at your most recently played character.
 This was ultimately an intentional decision to limit the number of inputs needed and simplify using the bot.
+* If you've recently equipped a new weapon, the bot may fail to retrieve the info properly.
+For best results, wait 10-15 seconds before using the bot.